 Geographically, the property is located approximately 30 km east of the town of Lebel-sur-Quevillon in the Abitibi region, where services and manpower are available.
 The Émilie property comprises a total 61 cells for 3,127 ha.
+On March 11, 2011, the Company announced it had entered into option agreements for the acquisition of a 100% interest in 16 claims contiguous to the property.
+See the section "SUBSEQUENT EVENTS".

 Since the beginning of the year, the Company incurred \$2,918 in claims acquisition.